ParadoxicalFlummox/REALM/MVP_CHECKLIST.md

 - User can log incomes/expenses per property
 - Dashboard shows cashflow metrics and simple charts
 - App runs locally via `docker-compose up` with a Postgres DB

-# Want me to apply changes?
-I can implement the top-priority tasks (1–3) now and run a local build to verify.
-Say "Proceed" and I'll apply the changes to the repo.
-Otherwise, I can make more edits or refine estimates.